Gerren/SizeCalculator/README.md

   - it was underutilized
   - IGDB does not provide this info anyway
   - it supports fitering and sorting
-- This extension calculates all files recursively, but beware - this version does not include Image, ROM and ISO.
-- Of course, if you alerady use the Age rating field, be prepared to lose it.
-- Currently, the extension does not take in mind the drive the game is installed on.
-If have games installed on multiple drives and seek to free up space, you shall pick and choose from results.
-- As of Playnite version 7.7, there is no posibility to filter a value out.
-There is no way to select all too.
-Eg. the only way to filter "all but None" values, one must check all individual values, with the excepiton of None.
-Which can be tedious.

 # Images: